 To help you with the process, here is a step-by-step walkthrough on how to apply for your FAFSA.

-Once you submit, the Financial Aid Offices of the colleges and universities you listed on the FAFSA will review it.
+Once you submit it, the Financial Aid Offices of the colleges and universities you listed on the FAFSA will review it.
 Depending on the types of loans you receive, the college may require additional proof to verify your independent status.

 After verifying your status, your college can then send information to the DOE, which will then finalize the processing of your FAFSA.